lm18238818077/vuex-plugins-loading/README.md

-# vuex-plugins-loading
+# vuex-plugins-load

 A loading plugin like dva-loading

 ```
-import createLoadingPlugin from 'vuex-plugins-loading'
+import createLoadingPlugin from 'vuex-plugins-load'

 const store = new Vuex.Store({
   plugins: [createLoadingPlugin()]